 A retargeting campaign helps reengage prospective customers to help them move further along the buyer’s journey.
 This includes website visitors and people who have visited your profile on social media platforms or perhaps those who have taken a specific action on one of your digital properties.

 With retargeting, you will need some type of web tracking technology to identify the users interacting with your web properties.
 For example, when a user visits your website, you would collect more data about each user and their interactions.
 This makes it possible to identify and track the user during this visit and beyond.
 More often than not, tracking technologies are used for the visitor’s benefit.
 For example, they can help a website “remember” you’re logged in, so you don’t have to repeatedly enter your password every time you navigate to a new page.
-A tracking technology can also help a website know which blog post you read on your last visit, so it serves up more content you might like on your next visit.
+Tracking technology can also help a website know which blog post you read on your last visit, so it serves up more content you might like on your next visit.
 Similarly, one may help you pick up where you left off last time you were shopping online.
 Web tracking technologies also help webmasters analyze site metrics, and programs like Google Analytics rely on them.
 It’s how it can provide you with things like user demographics and trends.
-Marketers and developers use the insights they gain to improve the user experience too.
-When it comes to retargeting, a web tracking technology allows you to reach your website visitor after they’ve left your site, so you have more touchpoints to build a relationship with them.
+Marketers and developers use the insights they gain to improve the user experience, too.
+When it comes to retargeting, web tracking technology allows you to reach your website visitors after they’ve left your site, so you have more touchpoints to build a relationship with them.

 Where is Retargeting Done?